joachimeichborn/GeoTag/README.md

 - Annotating pcitures with the position information
 - Show pciture positions and KML positions on a map

-To build the software, jsut run "gradlew build" in the GeoTag subfolder.
+To build the software, just run "gradlew build" in the GeoTag subfolder.